Emergency Unemployment Benefits Brief

 Increased Unemployment: By extending emergency unemployment, the government hampers the likelihood that the unemployed will find new work.
 According to a recent study from the University of Chicago, recipients of UI benefits must weigh several economic factors in their job searches.
 For example, a new position paying $600 per week may prove undesirable considering that after additional income taxes and the costs of employment, the UI recipient will only net an increase of 23 cents on the dollar from what he or she was paid without a job.
 By these figures, the unemployed are more likely to be selective in their search, take their time and not bother to consider remedies like relocation or industry transition.
 Prospective employers cannot afford to increase the base pay to hire them.
 Of course, the longer they are unemployed, the less likely they are to find work, as their skills are depreciated, thus bolstering unemployment.

 Historically in the US jobs market, the length of time people are paid not to work bears direct relation to the quantity of unemployed.
-As Heritage Foundation Senior Policy Analyst James Sherk explains:
+As Heritage Foundation Senior Policy Analyst James Sherk explains, “Economic research shows that each 13-week extension of UI benefits increases the average length of time workers receiving benefits stay unemployed by approximately one week.”

 Disincentives to Work: For every group of people who receive out of work subsidy, there is another group from whom the resources are taken.
 This creates a system in which work itself is the least valuable commodity.
 The person from whom the unemployment funds are taken is being penalized for having a job, while the person who is given those same funds is being rewarded for not having one.
 In equally effective ways, both parties are being discouraged from working.
 The more this practice metastasizes on the free-market, the more we can expect less work, less respect for work, and greater unemployment.

 Taxpayer Burden: Since the 2008 EUC Program went into effect, total paid unemployment benefits equals $252 billion.
-To extend the program for three months would rack up another $6.6 billion, and $25 billion if extended for the entire year.
-American taxpayers cannot afford such an expense amid mounting deficits and a national debt of $17 trillion.
+To extend the program for five months would rack up another $9.7 billion.
+American taxpayers cannot afford such an expense amid mounting deficits and a national debt in excess of $17 trillion.